 Here are some of the factors your attorney will evaluate to determine if you need legal representation and what the potential value of the settlement might be:

-- Type of accident.
-Most accidents are simple collisions, where damage is limited to the vehicle(s) and the personal injuries can be measured in terms of bruises and muscle soreness.
-Hopefully both parties have adequate insurance and there are no issues over determining the at-fault party.
+Most accidents are simple collisions, where damage is limited to the vehicle(s) and personal injuries can be measured in terms of bruises and muscle soreness.
+Hopefully, both parties have adequate insurance and there are no issues over determining the at-fault party.
 On the other hand, here are factors that will quickly elevate the complexity of the accident and create the need for representation by an experienced Oregon Personal Injury Attorney:

 - Multiple vehicle collisions (3+ vehicles) or collisions with pedestrians, bicycles, or motorcycles

-- Serious injuries where an individual has suffered neck, brain, spine, or other permanent injury
+- Serious injuries where an individual has suffered neck, brain, spine, or other permanent injuries

 - Hit and Run accidents